Employment

 • Assist with securing special events (including athletic events).

-• Other duties as assigned by the Chief of Campus Safety.
+• Other duties assigned by the Chief of Campus Safety.

-• High school graduate with two years related experience or an equivalent combination of education and experience.
+• High School graduate with 2 years related experience or an equivalent combination of education and experience.

 • Skills in building security and lock procedures.